 These Keto Sausage Balls are just like grandma used to make.
 A great appetizer, breakfast, or snack this is Southern finger food at its finest.

 Sausage and Cheese…Yes Please!
-These Keto Sausage Balls are one of my all-time favorite’s.
-They remind me of home and my childhood.
-My mom and grandmother always made a big batch of their recipe for cookouts, holidays, or any church potluck.
+These Keto Sausage Balls are one of our all-time favorites.
+They remind us of childhood as they were present at any cookout, holiday, or church potluck.

-Sausage balls, in my opinion, are the perfect finger food.
-I mean, what could be better than a mashup of meat and cheese that tastes a bit like bread?
+Sausage balls, in our opinion, are the perfect finger food.
+What could be better than a mashup of meat and cheese that tastes a bit like bread?

 This recipe is as simple as the classic Bisquick sausage balls, just with less sketchy ingredients and a lot fewer carbs.
-These are gluten-free as well plus they are mixed in one bowl then baked in our trusted cast-iron skillet for an ultimate crunchy exterior.
+In addition to being keto-friendly, these are gluten-free as well.
+Baking them in our trusted cast-iron skillet for an ultimate crunchy exterior is the icing on the cake.

-I think I just need to start making a batch of these on the weekend to have on hand all week for breakfast, what do you think?
+We think we just need to start making a batch of these on the weekend to have on hand all week.
+They’d make an easy grab and go breakfast, what do you think?
+Love a good meal prep for keto recipes, it makes staying on track that much simpler.

 Are All Sausage Balls Keto?